Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/SITUATIONS.md

 Each side has a name, description and a leader country.

 - The whole situation itself is identified by its id
-- The id can be anything that can be assigned to a variable
+- The id can be any localization key
 - The framework guarantees that situations with the same id are always the same anywhere they are used
 - This means as long as the same ids are used, the situation is the same everywhere and manipulation in one context is reflected in another